Yamanaka factors reprogram cells into induced pluripotent stem cells (iPSCs), similar to embryonic stem cells.

 contain neurogenic niches that give rise to new neurons even in adulthood.

-Many researchers have been concerned with how to increase the efficiency of reprogramming and lower the risks of tumors,
+Many researchers have focused on how to increase reprogramming efficiency and reduce the risks of tumors,

 tumors mainly associated with c-Myc, but this was not the case in this study.

-First, the scientists went for whole-body reprogramming by creating genetically engineered mice that express OSKM when treated with a molecular trigger:
+First, the scientists proceeded with whole-body reprogramming by creating genetically engineered mice expressing OSKM when treated with a molecular trigger:

 in this case, doxycycline.

-Using single-cell RNA sequencing, the researchers found that with age, the proportion of neuroblasts, the immediate precursors of neurons, among the descendants of neural stem cells (NSCs), decreases, indicating impaired neurogenesis.
+Using single-cell RNA sequencing, the researchers found that with age, the proportion of neuroblasts, the immediate precursors of neurons, among neural stem cell (NSC) progeny, decreases, indicating impaired neurogenesis.

-The treatment reversed this trend, returning the proportion of neuroblasts to youthful levels.
+The treatment reversed this trend, restoring the proportion of neuroblasts to youthful levels.

-Next, the researchers used an even more sophisticated mouse model in which OSKM expression was spatially restricted to the SVZ only.
+Next, the researchers used a more sophisticated mouse model where OSKM expression was spatially restricted to the SVZ only.

-Interestingly, this restriction allowed them to increase the expression time of OSKM to what would be lethal in a whole-body model and worked safely.
+Interestingly, this restriction allowed them to extend the expression time of OSKM to what would be lethal in the whole-body model, and it worked safely.

-The effect on the NSCs and neuroblasts was even more impressive than in whole body reprogramming.
+The effect on NSCs and neuroblasts was even more impressive than with whole-body reprogramming.

-Just like a living organism, NSCs harvested from old mice produced a lower proportion of neuroblasts than those harvested from younger mice.
+Just like in a living organism, NSCs harvested from old mice produced a lower proportion of neuroblasts than those taken from younger mice.

 However, it is neurons, not neuroblast precursors, that we are ultimately interested in.